 Bob has been employed as an electronic engineer working in the fields of rocket guidance and navigation, Apollo stabilization control systems, telecommunications development and design, real estate, business consultant and several positions in chemical coatings technology, manufacturing and marketing.
 He has spent several years in Central America as a short-term missionary working primarily with the Mayan Indians.

 Currently Bob enjoys sailing in the Gulf and riding one of his Harleys.
 Bob with his wife, Carol, make their home in Pensacola, FL.
-They have one married daughter, a great son-in-law and 2 grandchildren living in Menomonee Falls, WI.Any technical questions, corrections, missing links, etc. regarding this site should be sent using the 392nd questionare form (no need to fill in the form boxes regarding the airman).
+They have one married daughter, a great son-in-law and 2 grandchildren living on an estate 30 miles Northwest of Milwaukee, WI.Any technical questions, corrections, missing links, etc. regarding this site should be sent using the 392nd questionare form (no need to fill in the form boxes regarding the airman).
 Click here for the form.

 Left to Right Jim Marsteller, Greg Hatton, Ben Jones